What Is PMI? Private Mortgage Insurance Defined And Explained

 Let’s talk about what PMI is, how it works and what it means for you.

 What Is PMI?

-Finally, PMI only applies to conventional loans.
+PMI only applies to conventional loans.
 Other types of loans often include their own types of mortgage insurance.
-For example, FHA loans require mortgage insurance premiums, which operate differently from PMI.
+For example, FHA loans require mortgage insurance premiums (MIP), which operate differently from PMI.

 How Much Is PMI?

 Let’s take a second and put those numbers in perspective.
-If you buy a $300,000 home, you would be paying anywhere between $1,500 – $3,000 per year in mortgage insurance.
+If you buy a $300,000 home, you could be paying somewhere between $600 – $6,000 per year in mortgage insurance.
 This cost is broken into monthly installments to make it more affordable.
-In this example, you’re looking at paying $125 – $250 per month.
+In this example, you’re likely looking at paying $50 – $500 per month.

 Your lender will also consider a few other factors when determining how much PMI you’ll have to pay as part of your regular mortgage payment.
 Let’s review some of them.

 Down Payment Amount